scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 In Beta you will be developing a working version of your service.
 This is sometimes called a minimum viable product (MVP).

-It must be able to handle real transactions (for example if your service includes a search function users must be able to search and get results in the Beta version).
+It must be able to handle real transactions (for example if your service includes a search function users must be able to search and get results).

 Beta involves releasing a version of your service to the public.